Esteban795/DiscordBot/README.md

 Bot : ThatOneGuy#5555 is now free to join us !
 ```

-> Second case : you just want give the bot the name.
+> Second case : you just want to give the bot the name of the person you want to unban.
 >
 > $unban ThatOneGuy